reitzig/reitzig.github.io/research/open-questions/index.md

 with certain probabilities.
 We would also require all enabled transitions to fire in each time step; otherwise, we would study concurrency but not parallelism.
-{% marginnote "Some transitions may want to let only one processor pass at a time.
+{% marginnote "tie-resolving" "Some transitions may want to let only one processor pass at a time.
 Such ties should be resolved non-deterministically." %}
 If this works out, the expected runtime of the parallel algorithm would be given by the expected number of steps until all processor markers reach a sink place.